Iceland, Summer 2019: Energy Resources, Sustainability, and the Environment

 - Students must have a cumulative 2.0 GPA at time of application (individual programs may have higher requirements), and maintain their GPA prior to departure.

 - Students must have in good standing with Millersville’s Code of Student Conduct.
 The opportunity to study abroad may be denied based on a student’s conduct record with the University as defined in the Student Code of Conduct.
 Conduct records will be evaluated at the time of the student’s initial application and monitored before his/her departure until the student returns from their experience abroad.
 A student is required to abide by MU’s Code of Conduct while abroad.
 Any incidents while abroad that violate MU’s Code of Conduct will be processed by Millersville’s Student Conduct and Community Standards Office.
 If a student is required to withdraw from a study abroad program for academic or conduct reasons, either before or after the program officially begins, no money will be refunded.
 Note: A suspension from MU encompasses all university activities, which includes study abroad.

 - Students must demonstrate the personal maturity, responsibility, cross-cultural understanding, and the stress management skills necessary for a successful study abroad experience.

 - Students must pay all applicable fees.
 This includes but is not limited to application fees, participation fees, and the fee for international health and travel insurance through MU’s insurance provider.

-- Students must successfully complete the pre-departure process after approval is granted by Global Education.
-For students who do not complete the pre-departure process, Global Education reserves the right to revoke their program approval.
+- Students must successfully complete the pre-departure process after approval is granted by the Office of International Programs and Services.
+For students who do not complete the pre-departure process, the Office of International Programs and Services reserves the right to revoke their program approval.

 - English 110